 - Revenue created

-Total dollar value of revenue generated by email readers clicking a link in the email campaign to visit your site and then completing a purchase.
+Total dollar value of revenue generated by email readers clicking a link in the email to visit your site and then completing a purchase.

 Number of completed e-commerce transactions.
 A transaction is a successful purchase.

 - Ecomm conversion rate

 An e-commerce conversion happens whenever a site visitor makes a purchase.
 The ecomm conversion rate is the percentage of site visitors who made a purchase.

 - Per visit value

 The average value of a visit to your site based on e-commerce revenue.
 Divide revenue by visits to get the per visit value.

 Revenue created divided by the number of e-commerce transactions.